b33p024/gr-project/README.md

     The amout of traffic generated for each protocol detected
 ### tls statystics:
   It prints each flow line by line in descending order by the amout of traffic.
-  For each flow, it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow , TLS.tesla , TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and SNI validation and authentication.
+  For each flow, it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow , TLS.tesla , TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existance by resolving the hostname.